gesellkammer/csoundengine/README.rst

     # Create an Engine and a corresponding Session using default options
     session = Engine().session()

+    # or directly create a session, this will launch an engine
+    session = Session()

     # create a master audio bus
     masterbus = session.assignBus()